wp-plugins/nextgen-facebook/readme.txt

 	* Added a new 'Include Video Preview Image' option in the NGFB General settings page (Pro version).
 	* Added a check for the 'auto-draft' post status when displaying the Social Settings metabox (Free version).

-= Version 7.6.8 =

-* **Bugfixes**
-	* Added a merge feature for post meta options, to retain hidden / excluded options from the Social Settings form (Pro version).
-* **Enhancements**
-	* Added an 'ngfb_buttons_cache_salt' filter to modify the sharing buttons cache salt string.
-	* Renamed / changed the 'Header Tags' tab in the Social Settings metabox for 'Title and Description' and 'Image and Video'.
-	* Moved the 'Google+ / Schema Description' option in the Social Settings to the All Options view (hidden in the Basic Options view).

 == Upgrade Notice ==

 = 7.6.10 =